johnnygreco/asas-sn-hd/README.md

-# ASAS-SN HUGs
+# ASAS-SN HD

-The ASAS-SN Hunt for Ultra-diffuse Galaxies.
+The ASAS-SN Hunt for Dwarfs